pjbroad/el-build-methods/macOS/Xcode/README.md

 build environment be running at least macOS 10.15.4 (Catalina), though 11.0 (Big Sur) or later is preferable.

-If you are planning to build a universal binary with support for both x86_64 (Intel) and ARM64 (Apple Silicon)-based macs you'll need to be running Xcode 12.2 or later.
+If you are planning to build a universal binary with native support for both x86_64 (Intel) and ARM64 (Apple Silicon) you will need to be running Xcode 12.2 or later.
 If you plan to build for x86_64 only, Xcode 11.4 or later is recommended.

 Xcode can be obtained for free from the [Apple Developer site](https://developer.apple.com/xcode/).
 If you're new to Xcode it is highly recommended that you browse through the "Welcome" section of the [Xcode Help guide](https://help.apple.com/xcode/mac/current/) before proceeding.

-## 3. Framework Location
+## 3. Obtaining the Frameworks

 Before you can build the client, you will need to ensure that you have the correct frameworks available on your system.

-Conveniently, this guide has been bundled with all of the frameworks you will need (under [Frameworks](Frameworks/)) to build the latest version of the client.
+You can obtain the latest framework pack directly from the [releases page](https://github.com/raduprv/Eternal-Lands/releases) of the
+Eternal Lands github.
+The framework pack will be listed as an asset for the latest source code release.

+ The file you are looking for will be named `el_1.9.5p*_macOS_frameworks.zip`, or something very similar.
+Download and extract it somewhere that'll be easy for you to find.

+Once extracted, you should have a folder named `el_1.9.5p*_macOS_Frameworks` which contains the *.framework files you will need to build the client.
+These are pre-signed for your convenience, so it is vital that you **do not attempt to modify them**.

+## 4. Framework Location

 The Xcode project has been configured to search for frameworks in the following location: `/Users/<accountname>/Library/Frameworks/`

-It is recommended that you download and copy the *.framework folders to this location **without modifying them**.
+While it is possible to change the search path, it is recommended that you copy the *.framework folders you downloaded in the previous step to this location **without modifying them**.
 If you do not already have a `Frameworks` folder in `/Users/<accountname>/Library`, it is safe to create it.

 If copied correctly, the full path to each framework will be: `/Users/<accountname>/Library/Frameworks/<frameworkname>.framework`